Google Analytics Heat Map: How to Use

 Conclusion about Google Analytics Heat Map

 There are several types of heat maps.
 Despite the similar logic of work of Google and Plerdy, each type of tool has its characteristics.
-For example, conducting a technical audit of the site, such Google heat maps or other similar services are used in combination to solve its range of tasks.
+For example, conducting a technical audit of the site, such as Google Heat Maps or other similar services, is used to solve its range of tasks.

-Plerdy heatmaps (both clicks, scrolling, and pointing) are independent of the entire service team’s lineup, unlike Google Analytics heat mapping.
-As a result, unlike Google Analytics’, the Plerdy heat service user gets more accurate data and a much wider range of reports on user behavior on the site’s pages.
-You can find all list of features on the website.
+Unlike Google Analytics heat mapping, plerdy heatmaps (both clicks, scrolling, and pointing) are independent of the entire service team’s lineup.
+As a result, unlike Google Analytics, the Plerdy heat service user gets more accurate data and a much wider range of reports on user behavior on the site’s pages.
+You can find the list of features on the website.

 Leave a reply for "Google Analytics Heat Map: How to Use"